-We demonstrate how fwelnet can be used to learn better models in the setting with two responses, \mathbf{y}1 and \mathbf{y}2 .
-The idea is to use the absolute values of the coefficients of one response as the external information for the other response.
-That way, a feature that has a larger influence on one response is likely to be given a correspondingly lower penalty weight when fitting the other response.
+the setting with two responses, $\mathbf{y}1$ and $\mathbf{y}2$ .
+The idea is to use the absolute value of coefficients of one response as the external information for the other response.
+That way, a feature which has larger influence on one response is likely to be given a correspondingly lower penalty weight when fitting the other response.
 Algorithm 2 presents one possible way of doing so.